 There are a lot of things being said about the meatless meat we’re encountering these days.
 Most of it’s negative, ignoring the best reason in the world to avoid real animal meat.
 I’ll get to that reason in a minute.

 In September 2019, I arrived at Schofield Barracks in Hawaii early enough to stop and eat at the base exchange food court when taking my daughter-in-law to a clinic appointment during her pregnancy.
 She bought me an Impossible Whopper at Burger King.
 I really could not tell the difference between that and a regular Whopper.

-I haven’t tasted anything else made by Beyond Meat or Impossible Foods and I don’t care to taste anything else.
-I’m not a big burger fan to begin with and I can’t see myself eating other meat substitutes.
+I haven’t tasted anything else made by Beyond Meat or Impossible Foods, and I don’t care to taste anything else.
+Not only that, I’m not a big burger fan to begin with, and I can’t see myself eating other meat substitutes.

 To quote from an article at Cooking Light: